There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

-Being diagnosed with cancer can sometimes take a while.
+To get a diagnosis of cancer can sometimes take a while.
 Sometimes it might feel that you are waiting too long.
-Usually, everyone will have to wait to have tests or to get the results.
-Sometimes people have to wait for appointments to begin their treatment.
+Usually, everyone will have to wait to have tests or to get results.
+Sometimes you might have to wait for appointments.
+Only then you can start treatment.
 This can be frustrating and difficult to cope with.

-Many people begin to worry that the cancer will spread during this time.
-But we know that most cancers usually grow very slowly and this is not likely to happen.
-Waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.
+You may begin to worry that the cancer will spread during this time.
+But we know that most cancers usually grow slowly.
+So waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.

 Waiting for tests

-It is important for your doctors to have as much information about your cancer as possible.
-This helps them to work out the stage of your cancer.
-The stage of the cancer refers to the size of a cancer and whether it has spread.
-This will help your doctor decide which treatment is best for you.
+For example, your specialist might arrange a scan such as a CT scan, MRI scan or PET scan.
+This helps them to work out the stage of the cancer.
+The stage of the cancer refers to the size and whether it has spread.
+This helps your medical team to decide which treatment is best for you.

-Understandably, waiting for results can make you anxious.
-It might help to get a rough idea of how long your test results will take.
-So do ask your doctor or specialist nurse before you go for your tests.
-If you have not heard anything after a couple of weeks, you could ring your doctor's secretary to check if your results are back.
+Waiting for results can make you anxious.
+Ask your specialist to give you a rough idea of how long your test results are likely to take.
+You can ring their secretary if you have not heard anything after a couple of weeks.

 Waiting to start treatment

-- no more than 2 months wait between the date the hospital receives an urgent GP referral for suspected cancer and starting treatment
+- no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment

-- starting treatment no more than 31 days after the meeting at which you and your doctor agree the treatment plan and the start of treatment
+- no more than 31 days wait between the meeting at which you and your doctor agree the treatment plan and the start of treatment

-Most hospitals are meeting this target for most of their patients.
-But in the UK, waiting times can vary depending on the type of cancer you have and the type of treatment you are going to have.
+You might have to wait longer if you need extra tests to diagnose your cancer.
+Waiting times can vary depending on the type of cancer and the type of treatment you are going to have.

 Tell your specialist or nurse if you worry about waiting for treatment.
 They will understand that you find it hard to wait a few weeks for treatment.
 They will be able to reassure you.
 Usually, waiting should not affect how well your treatment works.